Types of Master’s Degrees in Healthcare

 If you’re ready to advance your healthcare career, it can be challenging to decide which degree program is right for you.
 When deciding between master’s degrees in health-related fields, it’s important to consider what you hope to achieve with your career and what you’ll learn in each program, said Arsenault.

-But, no matter what healthcare master’s degree you choose, you’ll gain key leadership and career skills and give yourself a competitive edge when applying to healthcare jobs.
+But regardless of the healthcare master's degree you choose, gaining key leadership and career skills can help give you a competitive edge when applying to healthcare jobs.

 “A master's degree gives you an opportunity to learn about more complex knowledge and to apply a high level of critical thinking to your future work,” Arsenault said.